 UnitedHealthcare Part D plans – which are offered in partnership with AARP – can cover both generic and brand name drugs that range from popular and commonly used drugs to certain rare specialty drugs.
 As with all Part D plans, UHC uses a tier system to categorize drugs, and each tier may feature different deductibles or copay or coinsurance amounts.

 UHC offers multiple Part D plans in many areas of the country.
 Depending on where you live, there may be a Medicare drug plan option with a higher monthly premium but no annual deductible and lower copayments.
 There may also be an option with a lower monthly premium but a higher deductible or copayments.
 Consumers can generally find a mix of options with UnitedHealthcare Part D offerings, and some of the features you might find include:

 - Coverage at thousands of pharmacy locations including Walgreens, Walmart, Costco and more

 - Mail order service with up to 90-day supplies of drugs delivered right to your home

 - $0 copayments and deductibles for generic drugs

 UnitedHealthcare Medicare Formulary

 Medicare Part D plans feature a formulary, or a list of drugs covered by the plan.
 Part D plans from UnitedHealthcare can cover thousands of different drugs.
-You can use the Drug Cost Estimator tool provided by AARP Medicare Plans from UnitedHealthcare to search the drug plan formularies and find out how much your prescription costs might be.
+You can search the drugs that are covered by AARP Medicare Plans from UnitedHealthcare to find out how much your prescription costs might be.